Refracting Filippov systems: sliding dynamics without sliding regions: Introduction

 To explain how the situation in Fig.~\ref{fig:A}b may arise in a model, consider a two-piece system

 with domain $\Omega \subset \mathbb{R}^n$ and discontinuity surface

 Crossing regions are subsets of $\Sigma$ for which the first Lie derivatives

 have the same sign, while sliding regions are where the derivatives have opposite sign.
 In generic situations, these signs change on two different {\em tangency surfaces}.
-But in many models, $f^L$ and $f^R$ share many of the same expressions, e.g.~one is the identical to the another except incorporates a control strategy.
+But in many models, $f^L$ and $f^R$ share many of the same expressions, e.g.~one is identical to the another except incorporates a control strategy.
 That is, $f^R(x) = f^L(x) + g(x)$, where $g$ is relatively simple.
 Then if $\nabla H(x)^{\sf T} g(x) = 0$ throughout $\Sigma$, then $\cL_{f^L} H(x)$ and $\cL_{f^R} H(x)$ are identical on $\Sigma$, and so their signs change on the same tangency surface, as in Fig.~\ref{fig:A}b.

+With a nod to optics, such systems are termed {\em refracting}.
+This nomenclature appears to have been introduced by Teixeira \cite{Te81} who studied the local structural stability of two-dimensional refracting systems.
+This work was generalised to three dimensions by Buzzi {\em et al.}~\cite{BuMe13}, and recently to $n$-dimensions by Siller and Teixeira \cite{SiTe26}.
+The results show that a point on a discontinuity surface having quadratically tangent trajectories for each piece of the system only generates a structural instability if it is a non-hyperbolic equilibrium.
+Several research groups have studied two-dimensional, two-piece, piecewise-linear refracting systems with the aim of numerating limit cycles and characterising phase portraits \cite{PoRo18,LiLl20,LiLi21b,ShLi21}.
+In particular, Li {\em et al}.~\cite{LiLi21} prove that such systems admit at most one limit cycle.

-We refer to such systems as {\em second-order}.
-We use Filippov's convention \cite{Fi88} to define orbits, and in this way no new rules are required define motion along $\Sigma$.
-Such motion necessarily occurs along tangency surfaces, and will be referred to as {\em second-order sliding motion}.
+We use Filippov's convention \cite{Fi88} to define orbits of refracting systems, and in this way no new rules are required define motion along $\Sigma$.
+Such motion necessarily occurs along tangency surfaces.
+Since these surfaces are codimension-two, this motion will be referred to as {\em second-order sliding motion}.

-In this paper we establish the basic theoretical principles of second-order Filippov systems.
+The purpose of this paper is to establish the basic elements for a qualitative theory of refracting Filippov systems in any number of dimensions.
 It is interesting that applied examples have not initiated the development of a mathematical framework specific to such systems until now.
 Possibly this is because the framework is not essential if a careful analysis of the dynamics is not performed, or spiralling motion around a tangency surface does not occur.
 Also, the framework is not needed if the system is two-dimensional, for in this case tangency surfaces are points and second-order sliding motion is trivial.
 Indeed this work is part of a project to advance the bifurcation theory of piecewise-smooth systems beyond two dimensions.

 The remainder of this paper is organised as follows.
 Section \ref{sec:F} reviews the basic principles of Filippov systems, including the sliding vector field, pseudo-equilibria, and tangency points.
 Tangency points are classified as visible or invisible by the signs of the second Lie derivatives, $\cL^2_{f^L} H(x)$ and $\cL^2_{f^R} H(x)$.